Sausage Kale Potato Soup, or Caldo Verde, is a popular Portuguese soup recipe whose name translates simply to “green broth.”

 - Add 2 tablespoons (30 ml) of olive oil to a sauce pan over medium heat.
 Add the Sausage and cook until they become lightly toasted around the outer edges.
 Remove from the pan and set aside.

 - Remove all but 2 tablespoons (30 ml) of oil from the bottom of the pan (reserving the rest).
 Add the onions and saute over medium heat for about 3 minutes (until they begin to wilt slightly).
-Add the onions and cook for another 2 minutes.
+Add the garlic and cook for another 2 minutes.

 - Add the potato cubes to the pan and mix.
 If the potatoes are not completely coated with oil, drizzle with some of the reserved sausage drippings.
 Cook for 2 minutes.